DIRECT SME TERMS OF BUSINESS (“Terms of Business”)

 2. Obligations

 2.2.
-You acknowledge that a search of the electoral register may take place for anti-money laundering purposes on the individuals listed in the online application form.
+You acknowledge that a search of the electoral register may take place for anti-money laundering purposes on the individuals listed in the Application Form.

 2.3.
-You acknowledge that a “soft footprint” search may be placed on the electronic files of the individuals noted in Online Application Form by the Credit Reference Agencies and their personal details may be accessed by third parties for the specific purpose of anti-money laundering and countering the financing of terrorism (AML/CFT), identity verification and fraud prevention.
+You acknowledge that a “soft footprint” search may be placed on the electronic files of the individuals listed in the Application Form by the credit reference agencies and their personal details may be accessed by third parties for the specific purpose of anti-money laundering and countering the financing of terrorism, identity verification and fraud prevention.

 2.4.
-You shall comply with all legislation and regulation as it applies to you.
-Any failure to comply with relevant legislation or regulation shall be considered a material breach of the Agreement.
+You shall comply with all legislation and regulation as it applies to You.
+Any failure to comply with relevant legislation or regulation shall be considered a material breach of these Terms of Business.

 4. Authorised Users

-5. You shall ensure your Authorised Users; (i) take all reasonable care to ensure Modulr Product access credentials, including login details to the Website, where applicable, are kept confidential to each Authorised User; and (ii) do not share any information that would enable another party to access the Customer’s Account.
+• You shall ensure that You, Your agents, employees and Authorised Users: (i) take all reasonable care to ensure that the Account, the Payroll Product and/or the Accounts Payable Product (as applicable) access credentials (including login details to the Online Portal, where applicable) are kept confidential to each Authorised User; and (ii) do not share any information that would enable another party to access the Account, the Payroll Product and/or the Accounts Payable Product.

-3. Modulr reserves the right to: (i) amend the Fees on notice to you in the event and to the extent that the underlying payment scheme charged to Modulr are increased, (ii) pass on any charges incurred by Modulr (such as negative interest charges) because of holding e-money balances on behalf of the Customer , and (iii) apply a price adjustment at each anniversary of the Commencement Date to the extent of and in line with the United Kingdom consumer price index published by the Office for National Statistics.
+• We reserve the right to: (i) amend the Fees on notice to You in the event and to the extent that the underlying payment scheme charged to us are increased; (ii) pass on any charges incurred by us (such as negative interest charges) because of holding e-money balances on Your behalf; and (iii) apply a price adjustment at each anniversary of the Commencement Date to the extent of and in line with the United Kingdom consumer price index published by the Office for National Statistics.

-4. Unless stated otherwise, all our Fees are exclusive of VAT, and any other applicable taxes or levies under any Applicable Laws, for which the Partner Platform will be separately liable.
+• Unless stated otherwise, all our Fees are exclusive of VAT, and any other applicable taxes or levies under any Applicable Laws, for which You will be separately liable.

 6. Liability

 6.2.
-Subject to clause 6.1., Modulr and/or Modulr FS shall not be liable for: (a) loss caused by or arising from the default or negligence of the Customer or its employees, agents, or sub-contractors; (b) special, incidental, indirect, or consequential loss or damage, including without limitation any direct or indirect loss or damages resulting from loss of use, loss of data, loss of profits, loss of goodwill, loss of business arising out of or in connection with this Agreement or loss or damage suffered by the Customer as a result of an action brought by a third party, even if such loss was reasonably foreseeable.
+Subject to clause 6.1., Modulr (and its Group Companies) shall not be liable for: (a) any losses caused by or arising from the default or negligence of You, Your employees, agents, or sub-contractors or Authorised Users; (b) special, incidental, indirect, or consequential loss or damage, including without limitation any direct or indirect loss or damages resulting from loss of use, loss of data, loss of profits, loss of goodwill, loss of business arising out of or in connection with the Agreement or loss or damage suffered by You as a result of an action brought by a third party, even if such loss was reasonably foreseeable; or (c) losses or damage caused to or incurred by third parties.

 6.3.
-Subject to clauses 6.1. and 6.2.
-Modulr and/or Modulr FS’s aggregate liability (including any liability for the acts and omissions of its employees agents and sub-contractors) to the Customer including any breach of its contractual obligations arising under this Agreement or any representation statement or tortious act or omission including negligence arising under or in connection with this Agreement shall be limited to the lesser of one hundred thousand pounds (£100,000) or the total Fees paid to Modulr under this Agreement in the twelve month period immediately preceding the claim.
+Subject to clauses 6.1. and 6.2., Modulr (and its Group Companies’) aggregate liability (including any liability for the acts and omissions of its employees agents and sub-contractors) to You (including any breach of its contractual obligations arising under this Agreement or any representation statement or tortious act or omission including negligence arising under or in connection with this Agreement shall be limited to the lesser of one hundred thousand pounds (£100,000) or the total Fees paid to Us under the Agreement in the twelve (12) month period immediately preceding the claim.

 6.4.
-You shall indemnify Modulr and Modulr FS against any and all actions, claims, costs, damages, demands, expenses, liabilities, losses, and proceedings Modulr and/or Modulr FS directly or indirectly incurs, or which are brought against Modulr in respect of the following; (i) any Transaction or other direction given by the Customer , Authorised User in relation to the Account; and (ii) if the Customer has acted fraudulently, been negligent or has misused any Account, or any of the services under this Agreement.
+In the provision of the Account, the Payroll Product and/or the Accounts Payable Product by Us, you shall indemnify Modulr (and its Group Companies) against any and all actions, claims, costs, damages, demands, expenses, liabilities, losses, and proceedings Modulr (and its Group Companies) directly or indirectly incurs, or which are brought against Us in respect of the following; (i) any Transaction or other direction given by You, an Authorised User in relation to an Account; and (ii) if You have acted fraudulently, been negligent or has misused any Account, or the Payroll Product and/or the Accounts Payable Product.

 6.5.
-Modulr and/or Modulr FS will not be liable for any loss incurred as a result of errors made by the Customer , its employees, or agents.
-Nor shall Modulr and/or Modulr FS be liable for any loss incurred to the Customer as a result of any act or omission of the Customer , its employees, or agents.
+In the context of the provision of the Account, the Payroll Product and/or the Accounts Payable Product by Us, Modulr (and its Group Companies) will not be liable for any loss incurred as a result of errors made by You, Your Authorised Users, employees, or agents.
+Nor shall Modulr (and its Group Companies) be liable for any loss incurred to You as a result of any act or omission by You, Your Authorised Users, employees, or agents.

 6.6.
-Modulr and/or Modulr FS shall not be responsible in any way for any interest or claims of any third parties in respect of the Accounts except as set out in this Agreement or required by law or regulation.
+Modulr (and its Group Companies) shall not be responsible in any way for any interest or claims of any third parties in respect of the Accounts except as set out in the Modulr Terms and Conditions or required by law or regulation.

-7.4.
-Further information about how Modulr uses personal information can be found in Modulr's Privacy Policy provided to you as part of the application process and available online and on request.
+7.3.
+Further information about how We use personal information can be found in Our Privacy Policy

 8. Confidentiality